-This research chemical is restricted in certain countries, region(s) and including individual states in USA.
+This research chemical is restricted in certain countries, region(s), and including individual states in the USA.
 For some guidelines and more details please click this link: https://chemlogix.ca/restricted-teritories

 Return of the lysergamides.
 Part I: Analytical and behavioural characterization of 1-propionyl-d-lysergic acid diethylamide (1P-LSD), October 2015, Drug Testing and Analysis, DOI, 10.1002/dta.1884.